 What are the effects of having a workaholic husband?

 Living with a workaholic husband can impact both the individual and the relationship.
 On a personal level, it might mean less quality time together, causing feelings of loneliness and disconnect.
 The constant focus on work can lead to stress and burnout, affecting his overall well-being.

 In a relationship, the effects can be challenging too.
 The lack of time and emotional presence may strain communication and intimacy.
 It might create a sense of imbalance, with one partner feeling neglected.

 A person is not a workaholic simply because they work many hours a week, but there are a few characteristics you may notice in those that are workaholics.
 Here’s a list of signs to look for when you think you might be married to a workaholic.

 They are at work more often than not.

 They are usually talking about work.

-They don’t have a lot of friends, because they don’t have a lot of time for anything besides work.
+They don’t have a lot of friends because they don’t spend a lot of time on anything besides work.

 They are distracted, even when they aren’t at work.